 All pupils are taught:

-- National Curriculum Core subjects – English, Mathematics and Science.
+- National Curriculum Core subjects – English, Mathematics, Science and Skills.

-- National Curriculum Foundation subjects – Art, Design and Technology, French, Geography, History, Information Technology, Music, Physical Education and Welsh.
+- National Curriculum Foundation subjects – Art, Design and Technology, French, Geography, History, Information Technology, Music, Physical Education, Welsh and Drama.

 - Religious Education (according to SACRE guidelines).